davidmallasen/LiveChess2FEN/README.md

 2. Depending on the inference engine install the following dependencies:
     - Keras with tensorflow backend.
 Slower than ONNX.
     - ONNX Runtime.
-    - (Optional) TensorRT.
+    - (Optional) TensorRT and PyCUDA.
 Fastest available, although more tricky to set up.

 3. Create a `selected_models` and a `predictions` folder in the project root.